Operating Profit - Formula, Equation, Margin, Ratio, & How to Calculate

-Operating profit measures a company's profitability that shows how much revenue is left over once all operating expenses are paid.
+Operating profit measures a company's profitability and shows how much revenue is left over once all operating expenses are paid.
 Operating expenses are subtracted from operating revenue to arrive at this figure.

 Operating margin, on the contrary hand, is a measure of how efficiently a company uses its resources to make a profit.
 It is determined as a percentage by dividing operating profit by operating revenue.

 For instance, if a business has a $100,000 operating profit and a $500,000 operating revenue, its operating margin would be:

 Operating margin = (Operating profit / Operating revenue) x 100%

 Operating margin = ($100,000 / $500,000) x 100%